 Traditional wine is produced with grapes for a reason.
-Grapes produce a near perfect alchemy for wine.
+Grapes produce near-perfect alchemy for wine.
 They contain the perfect amount of; sugar to convert to alcohol, tannins for structure, and acidity for balance.
 There’s no debating this.
-And while traditional wines are made with grapes, there are many wines throughout the world that are produced using regionally robust fruits, enter – fruit wine.
-In this post we’ll share everything we’ve learned recently about fruit wine, including the various types, how it’s made and some interesting tasting and pairing notes to try!
+And while traditional wines are made with grapes, there are many wines throughout the world that are produced using regionally robust fruits, enter–fruit wine.
+In this post, we’ll share everything we’ve learned recently about fruit wine, including the various types, how it’s made, and some interesting tasting and pairing notes to try!

 What is Fruit Wine?

 Fruit wine by definition are fermented alcoholic beverages made of fruit other than grapes; they may also have additional flavors taken from other fruits, flowers and herbs.
 Fruit wines can be still or sparkling.
 Surprisingly, the alcohol levels in fruit wine tend to be pretty similar to a grape wine around 10-15%.

 The Making of Fruit Wine

 A new era has begun to emerge in the wine world.
 In the past, fruit wines have gotten a bad rap for being overly sweet in part due to the large addition of sugar during the winemaking process.
 Today, there are some new and serious vintners out there producing really well-balanced, thoughtful fruit wines!

 The way fruit wine is made depends on the type of fruit being used.
 For example, a winery in Hawaii makes a sparkling pineapple wine that uses the same wine-making process as brut sparkling (grape) wine!